Writing this Original Prusa i3 MK3 review has been an absolutely gargantuan task. Why? Because there’s simply so much ground to cover.

-So now you’re ready to print.
-The SD card comes preloaded with lots and lots of models that have been pre-sliced by the team at Prusa Research, so it’s a case of taking your pick from what’s available.
+So now we’re ready to print.
+The SD card comes preloaded with lots of models that have been pre-sliced by the team at Prusa Research, so it’s a case of taking your pick from what’s available.

 We opted for three small but simple models for the first stage of test printing.
-We just need to ensure that the 3D printer is operating in principle.
+We just need to ensure that the Prusa i3 MK3 is operating in principle.
 So all that’s required is printing something fast and easy.

 So what have we made?
 First is a simple Prusa badge.
 Second is a 3DBenchy, pictured above.
 Third is a small but cute model of Buddy, Josef Prusa’s pet dog.

-Seeing the printer in action is a real delight, and some primary observations are as follows; firstly, the MK3 is very very fast; secondly it’s very very quiet; thirdly, the removable bed makes popping off the prints an absolute breeze.
+Seeing the printer in action is a real delight, and some primary observations are as follows; firstly, the Prusa i3 MK3 is very very fast; secondly, it’s very very quiet; thirdly, the removable bed makes popping off the prints an absolute breeze.